 It’s Evening Time …

-The same brushing rules as breakfast and lunch apply: wait at least 30 minutes after a meal to brush, and don’t be too rough on your teeth.
+The same brushing rules as breakfast and lunch apply: wait at least 30 minutes after a meal to brush and don’t be too rough on your teeth.
 The big difference in your evening routine is flossing.
-It’s not something we like to do – in fact most of us hate it – but it’s completely necessary for a healthy mouth.
+It’s not something we like to do – in fact, most of us hate it – but it’s completely necessary for a healthy mouth.

-All that plaque bacteria that builds up on your teeth builds up between them too.
+All that plaque bacteria that builds up on your teeth build up between them too.
 Brushing isn’t enough to get rid of it, which is why the spaces between your teeth are the most vulnerable spots in your mouth.
 It only takes plaque bacteria a day to start causing gum irritation, so if you’re not flossing every night you’re doing your mouth a disservice!